-Liquidity: A liquid asset is one that can be converted easily and rapidly into eash without a substantial loss of value The measure of the ability to convert an instrument to eash on a given date at full face or par value.
+Liquidity: The measure of the ability to convert an instrument to cash on a given date at full face or par value.

 Liquidity Risk: The risk that a security, sold prior to maturity, will be sold at a loss of value.
 For a local agency, the liquidity risk of an individual investment may not be as critical as how the overall liquidity of the portfolio allows the agency to meet its cash needs.